Finland Facts

 Finland Attractions and Landmarks

-Here are our favourite Finland attractions for kids:
+Here are two of our two Finland attractions for kids:

-• Helsinki: The capital and main cultural city of Finland is nicknamed "Daughter of the Baltic".
-Helsinki Cathedral is also referred to as St Nicholas Cathedral.
+• Helsinki: The capital and main cultural city of Finland is Helsinki, which is nicknamed the "Daughter of the Baltic".
+Amongst the most popular attractions of Helsinki are the Ateneum, a renowned art museum, Kaisaniemi Botanic Garden or Helsinki Cathedral is also known as St. Nicholas Cathedral.

-• Rovaniemi: The capital of Finnish Lapland is home to the Santa Claus Village.
+• Rovaniemi: The capital of Finnish Lapland is not only home to the Santa Claus Village, but also the center of the husky sledding and snowmobile safaris.

-The northern town of Finland is also the center of the husky sledding and snowmobile safaris and here you can go exploring on arctic circle hiking trails.
-This is also a good place to marvel at the northern lights (also called aurora borealis) in winter.
+This is also a good place to marvel at the northern lights (called aurora borealis) in winter.

-In summertime, from early June to early July the sun does not set and midnight sun can be experienced.
+In summertime, from early June to early July, the sun does not set in this region and midnight sun can be experienced.

 Vaasa Cathedral - image by Henri Elemo/shutterstock.comVaasa - image by Henri Elemo